AztecProtocol/aztec-packages/docs/docs/dev_docs/wallets/main.md

 The first step for any wallet is to let the user set up their [accounts](../../concepts/foundation/accounts/main.md).
 An account in Aztec is implemented by its corresponding account contract that the user must deploy to begin interacting with the network.
 A wallet must support at least one specific [account contract implementation](./writing_an_account_contract.md), which means being able to deploy such a contract, as well as formatting transactions for it.

 However, users must be able to receive funds in Aztec before deploying their account.
-A wallet should let a user generate a [deterministic complete address](../../concepts/foundation/accounts/keys.md#addresses-partial-addresses-and-public-keys) without having to interact with the network, so they can share with others to receive funds.
+A wallet should let a user generate a [deterministic complete address](../../concepts/foundation/accounts/keys.md#addresses-partial-addresses-and-public-keys) without having to interact with the network, so they can share it with others to receive funds.
 This requires that the wallet pins a specific contract implementation, its initialisation arguments, a deployment salt, and a privacy key.
 These values yield a deterministic address, so when the account contract is actually deployed, it is available at the precalculated address.
 Once the account contract is deployed, the user can start sending transactions using it as the transaction origin.

 ## Transaction lifecycle

-Every transaction in Aztec is broadcasted to the network as its zero-knowledge proof of correct execution, in order to preserve privacy.
+Every transaction in Aztec is broadcast to the network as a zero-knowledge proof of correct execution, in order to preserve privacy.
 This means that transaction proofs are generated on the wallet and not on a remote node.
 This is one of the biggest differences with regard to EVM chain wallets.

 A wallet is responsible for first **creating** an [execution request](../../concepts/foundation/accounts/main.md#execution-requests).
 This means going from an intent, such as _call transfer on this contract_, to an authenticated transaction formatted for the user's account contract.
 As an example, given an [ECDSA-based account](https://github.com/AztecProtocol/aztec-packages/blob/95d1350b23b6205ff2a7d3de41a37e0bc9ee7640/yarn-project/noir-contracts/src/contracts/ecdsa_account_contract/src/main.nr#L1), an execution request has the account contract as `origin`, calls its `entrypoint` function, and encodes the user intent as `payload`, which is signed using ECDSA with a private key managed by the wallet.